“Valid for Work Only With DHS Authorization” Explained

 1. “Valid Only With DHS Authorization” for Employers

-For employers, the words “Valid for Work Only With DHS Authorization” on a potential employee’s social security card may be worrying.
-However, it is not necessarily a cause for concern.
-The following sections go into more detail about the issue.
+For employers, the words “Valid for Work Only With DHS Authorization” on a potential employee’s social security card may be worrying but it’s nothing to worry about.
+The sections below go into more detail.

 Can Workers Whose Social Security Card Says “Valid Only With DHS Authorization” Be Hired?